madMAx43v3r/mmx-node/README.md

 The variable reward function is as follows: `reward = max(max(difficulty * const_factor, min_reward), TX fees)`.
 Where `min_reward` and `const_factor` are fixed at launch.

-Currently we are running the *first testnet*, the coins farmed are not worth anything.
 A mainnet launch is planned in ~6 months or so.
+Currently we are running the _first testnet_, so the coins farmed right now are _not worth anything_.

 ## CLI